ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-plan-put-aways-in-worksheets.md

 # Plan Put-aways in Worksheets
 If your location requires both put-away and receive processing, and you want to plan put-away instructions for a number of receipts, rather than have employees follow the instructions that application creates for separate posted receipts, you can use the put-away worksheet.

 To set up your warehouse so that receipt lines are available to you in the put-away worksheet as soon as they are posted, select the **Use Put-away Worksheet** field on the **Warehouse** FastTab of the location card.
-For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).
+Pro více informací navštivte [Nastavení správy skladu](warehouse-setup-warehouse.md).

 If you do not select this field, application will automatically create put-away instructions for receipts as they are posted.